TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 31/Deuteronomy 31.5.md

 ---

-And Jehovah will deliver them up before you, and ye shall do unto them according unto all the commandment which I have commanded you.
+Yahweh will deliver them up before you, and you shall do to them according to all the commandment which I have commanded you.